daniel-werner/php-quality-tools/README.md

 composer require --dev daniel-werner/php-quality-tools
 ```

-After the installing with composer, run the following command to copy the default xml settings for the tools and
+After installing with composer, run the following command from the `root` directory of your project:
-to set up the scripts in the `composer.json`.

 ```bash
 vendor/bin/phpqt-install
 ```

+This will copy the default xml settings for the tools and to set up the scripts in the `composer.json`.

 The install script will try to guess the source code directory in your project,
-if it is a Laravel application it'll use the `app` directory, if it is a package
+if it is a Laravel application it will use the `app` directory, if it is a package
-it'll use the `src` directory, otherwise the current directory.
+it will use the `src` directory, otherwise the current directory.

 You can pass the source code directory as the first argument of the install script, like this: